Beagle: Name

-According to the Oxford English Dictionary, the first mention of the beagle by name in English literature dates from c.
+According to the Oxford English Dictionary, the first mention of beagle in English literature dates from c.
 1475 in The Squire of Low Degree.
-The origin of the word "beagle" is uncertain, although it has been suggested that the word derives from the French begueule which means "gate throat".
+The origin of the word beagle is uncertain, although it has been suggested that the word derives from the French begueule which means "gate throat".

-It is not known why the black and tan Kerry Beagle, present in Ireland since Celtic times, has the beagle description, since at 22 to 24 in it is significantly taller than the modern day beagle, and in earlier times was even larger.
-Some writers suggest that the beagle's scenting ability may have come from cross-breeding earlier strains with the Kerry Beagle.
+It is not known why the black and tan Kerry Beagle, present in Ireland since Celtic times, has the beagle description, since at 22 to 24 in it is significantly taller than the modern day Beagle, and in earlier times was even larger.
+Some writers suggest that the Beagle's scenting ability may have come from cross-breeding earlier strains with the Kerry Beagle.
 Originally used for hunting stags, it is today used for hare and drag hunting.

 Appearance

-The general appearance of the beagle resembles a miniature Foxhound, but the head is broader and the muzzle shorter, the expression completely different and the legs shorter in proportion to the body.
+The general appearance of the Beagle resembles a miniature Foxhound, but the head is broader and the muzzle shorter, the expression completely different and the legs shorter in proportion to the body.
 They are generally between 33 and 40 cm high at the withers and weigh between 18 and 35 lb, with females being slightly smaller than males on average.
 They have a smooth, somewhat domed skull with a medium-length, square-cut muzzle, and a black (or occasionally liver) gumdrop nose.
 The jaw is strong, and the teeth scissor together with the upper teeth fitting perfectly over the lower teeth.
 Both sets align square to the jaw.
 The eyes are large, hazel or brown, with a mild, hound-like pleading look.
 The large ears are long, soft, and low-set, turning towards the cheeks slightly and rounded at the tips.
 Beagles have a strong, medium-length neck (which is long enough for them to easily bend to the ground to pick up a scent), with little folding in the skin but some evidence of a dewlap; a broad chest narrowing to a tapered abdomen and waist and a long, slightly curved tail (known as the "stern") tipped with white.
 The white tip, known as the flag, was bred for selectively, as the tail remains easily seen when the dog's head is down following a scent.
 The tail does not curl over the back, but is held upright when the dog is active.
-The beagle has a muscular body and a medium-length, smooth, hard coat.
+The Beagle has a muscular body and a medium-length, smooth, hard coat.
 The front legs are straight and carried under the body while the rear legs are muscular and well bent at the stifles.